rmrk-team/evm/docs/RMRK/extension/tokenHolder/RMRKTokenHolder.md

 Transfer ERC-20 tokens from a specific token.

-*The balance MUST be transferred from this smart contract.Implementers should validate that the `msg.sender` is either the token owner or approved to manage it before calling this.Must increase the transfer-out-nonce for the tokenId*
+*The balance MUST be transferred from this smart contract.MUST increase the transfer-out-nonce for the tokenIdMUST revert if the `msg.sender` is not the owner of the NFT or approved to manage it.*

 #### Parameters